Fourier multipliers on graded Lie groups

 \subsection{Proof of Theorem \ref{thm_main}}

 Let $\sigma\in H^s_{l.u.,R}$ with $s>Q/2$.
-We want to show that the Fourier multiplier operator $T_\sigma$ admits an $L^p$-bounded extension and the classical way to do this is to prove that $T_\sigma$ is a Calder\'on-Zygmund operator on the space of homogeneous type $G$, see \cite[Ch.
+We want to show that the Fourier multiplier operator $T_\sigma$ admits an $L^p$-bounded extension.
+We will follow the classical way to do this: we prove that $T_\sigma$ is a Calder\'on-Zygmund operator on the space of homogeneous type $G$, see \cite[Ch.
 III]{coifman+weiss}.

 Let $\eta\in \cD(0,\infty)$ be supported in $[1/2,2]$, valued in $[0,1]$ and satisfying $\sum_{j\in \bZ} \eta_j\equiv 1$ on $(0,\infty)$ where $\eta_j(\lambda)=\eta(2^{-j}\lambda)$.
 For each $j\in \bZ$ and $\pi\in \Gh$, we set